3270 Extended Data Stream

 application set the terminal into reply mode 2.

-But in the commercial world it seems that there was not much call for
+But in the commercial world it seems that there was not much call

-being able to tell whether an insurance policy number was typed in as
+being able to tell whether an insurance policy number was typed in

-underscored pink text or blinking yellow text, and so the ability for
+underscored pink text or blinking yellow text, and so the ability

 terminals to allow the terminal operator such choice on input has

 generally been discontinued.
-Nonetheless it is still important that the
+Nonetheless it is still important that

 function provided by the extended reply modes is available so that